History of Chrysler: Expansion into Europe

-The 1970s
+1970s

 The 1970s were tumultuous for Chrysler since, like all the American car companies of the era, the company was reliant on a marketplace where cheap oil was the norm.
-Although Chrysler entered the small car market with the 1971 Dodge Colt, a captive import of the Mitsubishi Galant and the first collaboration between Chrysler and Mitsubishi Motors, it did not sell as well as its competitors, the Ford Pinto and Chevrolet Vega.
+Although Chrysler entered the small car market with the 1971 Dodge Colt, a captive import of the Mitsubishi Galant and the first collaboration between Chrysler and Mitsubishi Motors, it did not sell as well as its competitors, the Ford Pinto and Chevrolet Vega, primarily due to the lack of a four-cylinder engine not being manufactured by Chrysler.
 As market conditions changed and gas prices rose, Chrysler could not adapt in time.
 Critics of government regulations have claimed that U.S. anti-trust laws prohibited U.S. automakers from forming Japanese or European-style industry consortiums (which helped these foreign competitors to save costs).
 Chrysler was also slow to adapt to a gradual tightening of anti-pollution regulations.
 However, given that Chrysler's European divisions already had both the talent and the knowledge to make fuel-economic, less polluting vehicles, all that Chrysler's management had to do was to import European technology that it already owned.
 Chrysler's American difficulties, therefore, were largely the result of poor management.

 Chrysler's lower sales volumes meant that new development and implementation costs made up a larger proportion of a vehicle's cost compared to Ford and General Motors.
 To avoid pricing themselves out of the market, Chrysler clumsily detuned its existing engines to meet emission requirements, which resulted in lower fuel economy at a time when fuel prices were rising.
 There was a rush to sell the compact Dodge Dart and Plymouth Valiant, but the 1973 oil crisis sharply reduced demand for the large, fuel-thirsty vehicles Americans had previously bought in large numbers and which made up the bulk of Chrysler's product line.

 At mid-decade, the company scored a conspicuous success with its first entry in the personal luxury car market, the Chrysler Cordoba.
 The hurried introduction of the Dodge Aspen and Plymouth Volaré in 1976 brought enormous warranty costs to repair faulty design and shoddy construction, and destroyed the longstanding loyalty built up by the Dart and Valiant predecessors.
+At the time, the product recalls for the Aspen and Volare were the largest ever, eclipsed by the GM X-series the following decade.
 Chrysler Europe essentially collapsed in 1977, and was offloaded to Peugeot the following year, soon after having helped design the new Plymouth Horizon and Dodge Omni.
 In 1980, Chrysler Australia, which was producing the locally developed Chrysler Valiant and the Mitsubishi Galant based Chrysler Sigma, was sold to Mitsubishi Motors and changed its name to Mitsubishi Motors Australia Limited.
 The subcompact Horizon/Omni duo was reaching the US market as the second gas crisis struck, and although they sold well, selling over 300,000 units each in their first year, sales of Chrysler's larger cars were slowing, and the company had no strong compact line to fall back on.